yodakohl/CHIMERA/README.md

 - **General object detection** powered by a DETR model capable of identifying a broad range of infrastructure and equipment beyond a fixed list of examples.
 - **Persistent storage** of every analysis run, including references to uploaded imagery.
+- **Automatic area scanning** by fetching NASA Earth imagery tiles for a bounding box and analyzing them without preparing archives.

 ## Getting started